 Even the argument that broken families and children without parents lead to more juveniles taking to crime falls flat if the NCRB data is any indication.
 It shows that in 2011, only 5.7% of all juveniles arrested were found to be homeless.
 The rest either stayed with their parents (81.3%) or relatives.

 However, socio-economic conditions have been a factor.
 A large chunk of the offenders come from extremely poor families making for close to 57% of all juvenile criminals.
 Lack of education is another important factor with over 55% juvenile criminals being with illiterate or limited to primary education.

 It is widely proved that early-phase intervention represents the best approach to preventing juvenile delinquency.
-In order to prevent juvenile crime’s we have to deal not only with maladjusted children whose difficulties bring them before law but also with those who while not violating laws are disturbing others in school and other places.
-First of all, we should identify such juveniles and thereafter give them treatment.
-Prevention requires individual, group, organizational efforts that aims at keeping aimed at keeping juveniles from breaking the law.
+In order to prevent juvenile crimes, we have to deal not only with maladjusted children whose difficulties bring them before Law, but also with those who while not violating laws are disturbing others in school and other places.
+First of all, we should identify such juveniles and give them treatment.
+Prevention requires individual, group, organizational efforts that aim at keeping juveniles from breaking the law.